 Main Subheading

 Calculators are designed for a broad range of mathematical operations, not just basic arithmetic.
-This versatility means that while a calculator might not have a dedicated "remainder" function like you'd find in some programming languages, it provides tools that allow you to derive the remainder yourself.
+In practice, this versatility means that while a calculator might not have a dedicated "remainder" function like you'd find in some programming languages, it provides tools that allow you to derive the remainder yourself.
 The method you use depends on the type of calculator you have – a basic four-function calculator, a scientific calculator, or even an online calculator.

 Comprehensive Overview

 The remainder in division is the integer amount "left over" after performing division.
 When one number (the dividend) is divided by another number (the divisor), the result is a quotient and possibly a remainder.
 The remainder is always smaller than the divisor.
-Mathematically, if you divide a (dividend) by b (divisor), you get a quotient q and a remainder r, which can be represented as:

 a = (b * q) + r